Woohooo a Gambels Quail nest!

-The third shows them by the food and water by the bougainvillea, and the last one shows the male and “three amigos” from about three weeks ago.
+The third shows them with the food and water by the bougainvillea, and the last one shows the male and "three amigos" from about three weeks ago.

-They are much bigger now, and still giving us such pleasure every day.
+They are much bigger now, and still, give us such pleasure every day.